sunfounder/galaxy-rvr/docs/source/lesson4_motor.rst

 Let's learn how these two drive chips control the six motors through hands-on experience:

-* **Connecting the Circuit**
+* **1. Connecting the Circuit**

     #.
-Plug the Sensor Shield into the R3 board, connect a motor, and finally plug in the battery to provide power to the expansion board.
+Plug the GalaxyRVR Shield into the R3 board, connect a motor, and finally plug in the battery to provide power to the expansion board.

         .. raw:: html